-Ever since Nate was born, I feel a little behind the stpatricksdayparade.org eight-ball.
+Ever since Nate was born, I feel a little behind the eight-ball.
 A little haphazard, a lot disorganized, and I constantly feel like I’m running to catch up.
-I’ve had to http://radionasarijec.com/buy-viagra-new-york learn to let some things go, make time for things I definitely wouldn’t choose to do, and reorganize how I think about life.
+I’ve had to learn to http://radionasarijec.com/buy-viagra-new-york let some things go, make time for things I definitely wouldn’t choose to do, and reorganize how I think about life.

 It’s a big job to be responsible for a very cute little person.
 Not to mention running a household, managing our finances, paying all the stpatricksdayparade.org bills, keeping my husband organized, grocery shopping, going to doctor’s appointments, swim lessons, Gymboree, play dates, the vet, and managing a small business…you get it, right?